 - In that email, explain that you would like to join the contributors, how you are thinking of contributing (and how often), and a short bio.

-As with comments, there is generally a free speech site.
+As with comments, your posts will also operate under a general free speech paradigm.
 We want to have a discussion and lively debate but within the framework that we are all on the same side of working towards worker ownership and building a world without bosses.
+Of course, at some this is not without some limits, which are mainly at the discretion of the publisher.